 - Don’t leave purses unintended in shopping carts, waiting rooms, store counters, etc.

-- Try to keep valuables and important documents in a bank safety deposit box.
+- Try to keep valuables and essential documents in a bank safety deposit box.

-- Use a “buddy system” when going out to the bank or stores.
+- Use a “buddy system” when visiting the bank or stores.

 - Check and verify the identity of all visitors or salespeople to your home.